reltronersk/skill-wanderer-progress-documentation/module-0-1/README.md

 Chrome DevTools mainly helps you observe requests made by the browser.

+### “A 404 response means no response was returned”

+This is incorrect.

+`404 Not Found` is a response returned by the server.

+The server processed the request and reported that the requested resource was not found.

+### “Every response must contain JSON”

+A response may contain:

+- JSON
+- HTML
+- Plain text
+- A file
+- An image
+- No response body

 ### “Every failed request means the server is broken”

 A request may fail because of: